itsAlisha/itsAlisha/README.md

 - 👋 Hi, I’m @Alisha, a Programmer
 - 👀 I’m interested in ML and Blockchain Technologies
-- 🌱 I’m currently learning Full Stack development and enhancing my skills in Data Structures
+- 🌱 I’m currently learning MERN Stack development and enhancing my skills in Data Structures
 - 💞️ I’m looking to collaborate on a project related to Web development
 - 📫 mail me at : bhagatalisha1@gmail.com